Authored by MCN Neurologists

 (See also Traumatic Brain Injury in Children)

 Traumatic brain injury (TBI), or simply head injury, takes place when a trauma causes injury to the brain.
-This can happen when the head hits an object or when an object pierces the skull and damages brain tissue.
-Frequently a less apparent form of injury also takes place, which is called shearing (or diffuse axonal injury), that damages membranes and proteins of individual neurons breaking connections within neural networks and the communication between different parts of the brain.
+A mild injury, referred to as a concussion, can result in brief loss of consciousness for a few seconds or minutes, or a person may remain conscious the entire time.
+Brain injury can happen when the head hits an object or when an object pierces the skull and damages brain tissue.
+Frequently a less apparent form of injury also takes place, which is called shearing or diffuse axonal injury, that damages membranes and proteins of individual neurons breaking connections within neural networks and the communication between different parts of the brain.